souvikmishra/portfolio/poems/error_404.md

 Never experienced a pain
 so immense and not see myself bleed.
 The wounds were deep,
-but no scards were found.
+but no scars were found.

 The bearer was the culprit,
 the one who inflicted,